-6 Reasons to Start a Garden While You’re Stuck at HomeArticle posted in: Lifestyle
+6 Reasons to Start a Garden This SpringArticle posted in: Lifestyle

-If you’re looking for a new hobby or activity to spend your time while you’re stuck at home, consider starting your own personal garden.
+If you’re looking for a new hobby or activity to spend your time this spring, consider starting your own personal garden.
 Of course, there are plenty of reasons why you might say you can’t start a garden.
 Maybe you live in an apartment without much outdoor space or you don’t have enough time because you’re taking care of the kids.
 However, when it comes to gardening and growing fresh, healthy and nutritious produce, the pros definitely outweigh the cons.

 Micro gardens, rooftop gardens, community gardens, indoor gardening kits and even fish-tank gardens; there has never been a better era to grow your own bounty of produce.
 Plus, spring is here, making it the perfect time to get outside and flex your green thumb.
 Say goodbye to excuses and hello to a new healthy hobby that provides many benefits.